Stunkz/KeyLogger-Python/README.md

 ## Disclaimer

-This project is intended for educational and research purposes only.
+<span style="color:red">**This project is intended for educational and research purposes only.
 The author does not condone any illegal use of this software.
-Be responsible and respect the privacy and rights of others.
+Be responsible and respect the privacy and rights of others.**</span>